iturdikulov/notes/Batchelder-Getting_started_testing.md

 assertItemsEqual(a, b)
 ...
 ```
+TODO: test

-How can you create custom assert methods in Unittest?
+Can you write own base class with custom assert method?
 <br class="f">
-Write you own base class to write domain specific helpers/asserts
+Yes, you can write you own base class to write domain specific helpers/asserts
 ```python
 class PortfolioTest(unittest.TestCase):
     """Base class for all Portfolio tests"""